ccparram/authentication-server/README.md

   HTTP/1.1 200 OK
   Content-Type: application/json

   {
-      "email": "email user",
+    "email": "user_email",
-      "success": "true",
+    "success": true,
     "message" : "User authenticated successfully"
   }

   The user was not authenticated successfully:

   HTTP/1.1 200 OK
   Content-Type: application/json

   {
-      "email": "email user",
+    "email": "user_email",
-      "success": "false",
+    "success": false,
     "message" : "User was not authenticated successfully" }

-  The user does not exists in database:
+  The email does not exists in database or incorrect password:

   HTTP/1.1 401 OK
   Content-Type: application/json

   {
-      "email": "email user",
+    "email": "user_email",
-      "success": "false",
+    "success": false,
-      "message" : "User does not exists in database"
-    }
+    "message" : "The email or password was incorrect" }
     ```